infobloxopen/bloxone-ansible/README.md

-# Infoblox BloxOne Collection for Ansible
+# Infoblox Universal_ddi Collection for Ansible

-The Infoblox BloxOne Collection (`infoblox.universal_ddi`) includes a variety of Ansible modules to help automate the management of BloxOne services.
+The Infoblox universal_ddi Collection (`infoblox.universal_ddi`) includes a variety of Ansible modules to help automate the management of universal_ddi services.

 ## Description
 Infoblox Universal DDI Modules for Ansible Collections facilitate the DNS and IPAM automation of VM workloads that are deployed across multiple platforms.